jimmybutzen/mydu-scripts/items/dispenserBypass/README.md

 ## Usage

-1. **Modify Items:** You can customize the list of items by editing the predefined array within the script.
-Each item should be defined by its type ID and the desired quantity.
-The itemIds can be found in the item hierarchy in BO.
-For uncraftable items i provided a .csv file with the item id's.
-   - **Windows Only:** On Windows, you need to set the `maxIndex` to the last index `[N]` of the items array.

-2. **Run the Script:** Execute the script in a terminal.
-You will be prompted to enter a `playerId`.
+1. **Run the Script:** Execute the script in a terminal.
+You will be prompted to enter a `container Hash`.

-3. **Provide Player ID:** Input the `playerId` when prompted.
-The script will automatically process the items and send the corresponding API requests.

-4. **Monitor for Errors:** The script will notify you if any errors occur during the process.
+2. **Monitor for Errors:** The script will notify you if any errors occur during the process.
 If successful, the items will be added to the player's inventory.

-## Customization

-- **Adjusting the API Endpoint:** If the API is hosted on a different service or port, you can modify the script to target the correct endpoint.

 ## Troubleshooting